stealthllama/terraform-backend-gcs/README.md

-# GCPBackendSkillet
+# terraform-backend-gcs
-A skillet for creating a Terraform backend with state locking in Google Cloud Storage
+A Terraform plan for building a state locking backend with in Google Cloud Storage